2500 N. Main St., Gainesville, FL - Northside Shopping Center

-This Winn-Dixie originally opened in 1977, and was remodeled in the late 80's to its current interior.
-Winn-Dixie expanded the building to the left into what looks like a former drugstore in 1992, leaving most of the 80's interior intact in the original portion of the building, and adding a multicolor stripe around the perimeter of the entire store to tie everything together.
+This Winn-Dixie originally opened in 1977, and was expanded to the left into a former Revco drug store in 1992.
+That 1992 expansion brought to us the interior design and decor we'll be seeing below.
 As the 2000's progressed and Winn-Dixie emerged from bankruptcy, Winn-Dixie considered relocating this store to a new building, although those plans fell through when the shopping center's landlord agreed to fix up the exterior of the plaza and resolve some parking issues that needed to be addressed.
 Even after the relocation plans fell through, Winn-Dixie put this store on its list to be given an elaborate remodel into one of their "Transformational" stores.
 However, that remodel never happened due to BI-LO's buyout of Winn-Dixie in 2012, killing all hopes of a remodel here.
-In its final years, this store just withered away as a grocery box still clinging onto the 80's.
+In its final years, this store just withered away as a grocery box still clinging onto the design trends of the late 1980's/early 1990's.
 This store began the closing process on September 7, 2016, and closed for good in early October 2016.
-Also to note, a Winn-Dixie store in Winter Park, FL (7580 University Boulevard) also began its closing at the same time, making that store and this one in Gainesville their most recent casualties.
+Also to note, a Winn-Dixie store in Winter Park, FL (7580 University Boulevard) also began its closing at the same time, making that store and this one in Gainesville the company's most recent casualties as of the time this post was originally published.
 Anyway, with that long backstory out of the way, let's get to the good stuff and take a look at what was going on inside...

 Ian took these pictures fairly late in the closing process, sometime in late September 2016.
 As we'll see in most of these pictures, there wasn't much left in the store at this point.
 These first two photos are of some of the barren grocery aisles...

 Looking into the left side of the store.
 This picture was taken looking into the space that was added on during the 1992 expansion.
-During that time, the pastel stripe you see was added around the back and side walls of this store.
-The stripe matches the color scheme of the Marketplace decor used at the time.
+We also get a very clear look at the stripe pattern on the walls, which matches the color scheme of the Marketplace decor that would debut a few short years later.

 A look toward the back wall from the frozen foods department.
 And what's that I see in the background?...

 It's the 80's in all of it's shiny, neon-y glory.
-Winn-Dixie's 80's Neon interior included the use of lots of neon signs, and lots of shiny, chrome-like wall paneling.
-You can see an example of the full version of Winn-Dixie's 80's Neon interior here.
-The 80's Neon interior at this store was stripped down a bit during the 1992 expansion, but it never left, and stayed in tact until 2016.
-Call it dated or whatever else, but this sign itself is an unbelievable find, and a great way to finish this short look at the now former Northside Shopping Center Winn-Dixie.
+Winn-Dixie's Neon Marketplace interior included the use of lots of neon signs, and lots of shiny, chrome-like wall paneling.
+You can see an example of the full version of Winn-Dixie's Neon Marketplace interior here.
+The Neon Marketplace interior at this store was stripped down a bit being a later install of this decor, but it never left, and stayed in tact until 2016.
+Call it dated or whatever else, but this sign itself is an unbelievable find, and a great way to finish off our short look at the now former Northside Shopping Center Winn-Dixie.